ROMANCE

 co-curated by Brittany Reilly

 In Things to Come, excerpts from Rockwell’s gallery scrapbooks are presented as facsimiles, lending texture and factual grounding to this history often shared through lore.
 These documents are accompanied by a group of works on paper by artists underrecognized for their contributions to abstraction in the US.
 Works by Stanley William Hayter, Balcomb Greene, and Irene Rice Pereira, among others on loan from the Marty O’Brien Collection of American Art, constitute an anchor of the exhibition.
-Presented alongside a short film by Joseph Cornell made from footage of a racing subway, these works emphasize motifs of speed and acceleration, as well as the reimagining of movement.
+Emphasizing motifs of speed and acceleration in conversation with experimental, more relational possibilities of movement, the prints are presented alongside two films from Elizabeth Rockwell’s own collection: Maya Deren and Talley Beatty's A Study in Choreography for the Camera' (1945) and a film made a decade later, The Wonder Ring co-directed by Joseph Cornell and Stan Brakhage, of New York's 3rd Ave L subway before its demolition.
+The version on view is Cornell’s iteration

-An atmospheric installation in the adjacent gallery, on view through April 26, brings together objects by designers involved with Outlines including Jens Risom, Isamu Noguchi, Peter Muller-Munk, and Eva Zeisel.
+An installation in the adjacent gallery, on view through April 26, brings together objects by designers involved with Outlines including Jens Risom, Isamu Noguchi, Peter Muller-Munk, and Eva Zeisel.
 Staged as a period room of the imagination through dialogue with Maya Deren’s Meshes of the Afternoon(1943)—and interwoven with outtakes featuring both artist and gallerist—the film’s flickering presence evokes a psychic architecture.
-While probing modernism’s implicit, very real limits, this presentation also celebrates these works, Outlines’ rigorous experimentation, and female-led endeavor.
+While probing modernism’s implicit, very real limits, this presentation also celebrates these works and designs, Outlines’ rigorous experimentation, and female-led endeavor.

 ----